-How do you pick a therapist?
+How does choosing a therapist work?
 It’s something so crucial to recovery, yet it isn’t widely talked about.

-I have worked with therapist who were staunchly feminist and therapists that look liked the embodiment of every patriarchal stereotype.
-There are therapists who say eating disorders can be cured in a few short sessions and therapist who firmly told me I would always have an eating disorder.
+I have worked with therapist who were staunchly feminist.
+And I’ve worked with therapists that look liked the embodiment of every patriarchal stereotype.
+There are therapists who say eating disorders can be cured in a few short sessions.
+While another therapist firmly told me I would always have an eating disorder.

 The therapists I’ve seen have had a broad range of opinions, methods, personalities, and viewpoints on life.